betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

-As the traditional scientific peer review concept is hitting its capacity limits and high-quality software contributions are established as the powertrain behind the success of computational sciences, it is time to change academic publishing.
+As the traditional scientific peer review concept is hitting its capacity limits and high-quality software contributions are established as the powertrain behind the success of computational science, it is time to change academic publishing.

 As in any other research field, academically surviving in the high-performance computing (HPC) community generally requires publishing papers---in